arkency/posts/posts/2023-12-14-one-way-of-implementing-async-read-model.md

 But nothing comes for free.
 Async requires us to deal with eventual consistency.

 ## Implementing async read model
 This event handler that manages the reading model is quite simple.
 Its job is to visualize the progress of a quiz to the supervisor.
-So what it does is it subscribes to an event and builds the read model, which is an `ActiveRecord' model.
+So what it does is it subscribes to an event and builds the read model, which is an `ActiveRecord` model.
 Questions are predefined as constants because there's only one quiz in this demo app.

 As mentioned above, we need some sort of background worker to set up an asynchronous event handler.
-I'll assume you're familiar with sidekiq.
+I'll assume you're familiar with Sidekiq.
 In this case, I'll show you how to set up an event handler in application that uses `ActiveJob::Base` to perform background operations.

 ```ruby
 class BuildOngoingQuiz < ActiveJob::Base